simplesecure/ssa-sdk/README.md

 `hubUrl` - Should you choose to provide your own storage hub for users, you can supply the hub url here or you can allow users to type in their own hub url.
 However, if neither of those exists, it's important to send the default hub url: "https://hub.blockstack.org"
 `appOrigin` - When you register your app and receive your API key, your app origin is also registered.
 This must match what is sent in the `appObj` parameters.

-When logging in, you'll need to supply a little more info, and that info can vary.
+When logging in, you'll need to supply a little more info.
 Therefore, you'll send a single object with the `login()` function.

 Here's a breakdown of what should be included in that object:

 ```
 //If user does not need to go through recovery flow
 const params = {
-    login: true,
     credObj,
     appObj,
-    userPayload: {}
+    userPayload: {} //This can be left empty
 }
-//If user does need to go through recovery flow
-const params = {
-    login: true,
-    credObj,
-    appObj,
-    userPayload: {},
-    email
-}
 ```

-When your users first sign up, enough information is stored in an encrypted cookie to allow them to easily log in on that same device.
-Therefore, the user only needs to supply the correct username and password.

-However, if your user has cleared their browser history and cache or if they are using a new device, they will need to supply their email address along with the other parameters in the login function.
-If your user needs to supply an email and hasn't, you'll receive a response notifying you of such so you can take appropriate action.

 Now, here's how you use them all put together in a nice example: